 Fresh picked Brussels sprouts contain respectable amounts of vitamin A,vitamin C and folic acid.

-For root cellar storage, Brussels sprouts are simply pulled up from the ground – roots and all.
+For root cellar storage, the entire plant is simply pulled up from the ground – roots and all.
 Knock any big hunks of clinging dirt off the roots and hang them upside down as single plants in a cool root cellar.
+If harvested in early December and stored under good conditions in a root cellar, sprouts will last sometimes until the middle to end of February.

 I use 3 tablespoons of salt or vinegar to 1 gallon of water.
 I allow the sprouts to soak for about 30 minutes or so then rinse well in cool water.

-Brussels sprout like most vegetables that are to be frozen for storage are blanched in boiling water before freezing.
+Sprouts are trimmed by removing any old or yellow leaves and cutting the base of the sprout flush with the head.
+Like most vegetables that are to be frozen for storage are blanched in boiling water before freezing.

 Blanching brightens and preserves the color of frozen vegetables, but more importantly, blanching stops the growth of yeast, molds, bacteria and other microorganisms that will degrade frozen food over time.

 Without blanching frozen vegetables have a freezer life of about 2 months.
-With blanching freezer life for most vegetables is extended to 12 – 14 months.
+With blanching freezer life for most vegetables is extended to 12 – 14 months if vacuum sealed.

-Brussels sprouts are blanched in boiling water for 3 – 5 minutes depending upon how large the sprouts are.
+The sprouts are blanched in boiling water for 3 – 5 minutes depending upon how large they are.
 Three minutes for small heads and five minutes for large heads is just about right.

 After blanching the sprouts they are rapidly cooled by being placed in a cold water bath to which ice has been added.

-To prevent the Brussels sprouts from clumping together when they are packaged, I placed them on a cookie sheet in the freezer for about an hour before they are packaged.
+To prevent them from clumping together when they are packaged, I placed them on a cookie sheet in the freezer for about an hour before they are packaged.